 David Haviland studied Film and English at the University of East Anglia, before working in advertising with M&C Saatchi, and moving into television with management roles at Simply Money and Sirius Television, of which he was a co-founder.
 After the sale of the company, David left Sirius in 2003 to become a freelance writer and journalist, since when he has written regularly for a broad range of publications.
 He has also worked extensively in script development for film and television companies, theatres, and agents.

 He has worked with Andrew Lownie in a number of roles since 2004, and is now actively developing a fiction list within the agency.
 He is an experienced writer, ghost writer, and editor who has written bestselling books for major publishers including Harper Collins, Penguin, Piatkus and Little, Brown.

 His recent books include 'How to Remove a Brain', an amusing history of medical science, and a collection of myth-busting stories from history called 'The Not-So-Nude Ride of Lady Godiva'

-In his role as a literary agent, he has a broad remit covering all genres of fiction, but is particularly interested in crime, thrillers and adventure stories.
+In his role as a literary agent, he has a broad remit covering all genres of commercial and literary fiction